 Work is available both on and off campus for Reed students.
 Students may use their wages to pay for books and other incidentals.
-Earnings from Federal Work-Study and On-Campus Work are not credited to the student account; paychecks are issued biweekly directly to the student after the student finds employment and has worked to earn the funds.
+Earnings from Federal Work-Study and Reed Work-Study are not credited to the student account; paychecks are issued biweekly directly to the student after the student has found a position and has worked to earn the funds.
 It is the responsibility of the students to apply student work funds to tuition.
-The ability to earn student employment funds will depend on the student’s academic schedule, the availability of jobs on campus, and the student’s willingness to work.
+The ability to earn student work funds will depend on the student’s academic schedule, the availability of jobs on campus, and the student’s willingness to work.
 Cumulative work hours may be capped to provide work opportunities on campus for all students.

-Federal Work-Study is a federal employment program administered by Reed.
-Students may seek jobs on campus through a variety of offices, or may find off-campus employment opportunities through SEEDS, the community service office.
+Federal Work-Study is a federal work program administered by Reed.
+Students may seek jobs on campus through a variety of offices, or may find off-campus work opportunities through SEEDS, the community service office.
 Federal Work-Study funds are reserved for students who demonstrate the greatest financial need.

-Students not eligible for federal Work-Study may have On-Campus Work included as part of their financial aid package.
-On-Campus Work may only be used for on-campus employment.
+Students not eligible for Federal Work-Study may have Reed Work-Study included as part of their financial aid package.
+Reed Work-Study may only be used for on-campus work.